eosnairobi/hackathonprep/scripts/walkthrough.md

 ## 1. Setup Working Directory

-`mkdir hackathonprep && cd hackathonprep && mkdir contracts`
+`mkdir hackathonprep && cd hackathonprep && mkdir contracts && cd contracts`

 ### Then copy the absolute path to the contracts folder.